 - Kinship carers; family and friends carers who have taken responsibility for a child or step child who is not their own because the child has no parents, or has parents who are unable to care for the child; it is likely that the child would otherwise be looked after by a local authority because of concerns in relation to the child’s welfare.

 Can I use more than one childcare provider?

 Yes, you can use up to TWO registered childcare settings per day in addition to their FPN setting in any given day.

 Can I accrue my hours?

-No. An accruals / banking system will not be in place from September 2017.
-Parents will be provided with a total of 30 hours a week of combined FPN provision and childcare with parents choosing how much of the 30 hours to take up.
+No. An accrual / banking system is not in place.
+Parents will be provided with a total of 30 hours a week of combined FPN provision and childcare, with parents choosing how much of the 30 hours to take up.
 Any hours not used in a week will be lost.

 How will the offer work outside of term time?

-Eligible parents can access their 9 weeks of holiday provision whenever they chose.
+Eligible parents can access their 9 weeks of holiday provision whenever they choose.
 However, it is the parent’s responsibility to find a provider that offers the provision that best suits their needs.
-For the purpose of the pilots parents will need to access their provision in week long blocks.
 Hours of childcare cannot be accrued across weeks.

 Application is via the new, all-Wales digital system: Get 30 hours of childcare for 3 and 4 year olds | GOV.WALES